7 Home Seller Mistakes To Avoid When Choosing A Real Estate Agent

 If you only interview one agent, you would be not exposed to any of that.

-In other words, the remaining 80-90% of agents will do whatever it takes to gain those relatively few remaining listings; even if it means exaggerating a bit when it comes to the listing price.
+In other words, the remaining 80-90% of agents will do whatever it takes to gain those relatively few remaining listings; even if it means exaggerating ‘a bit’ when it comes to the listing price.

-To explain it slightly differently: say you’re only interviewing one real estate agent to list your property, you should then know that there’s an 80-90% chance you’ll get one of the latter ones.
-In order to get your listing mandate, these agents will tell you whatever you want to hear in order to get your business.
+Say you’re only interviewing one real estate agent to list your property, you should then know that there’s an 80-90% probability that you will get one of the latter ones!

 Is that the type of risk you want to run by interviewing just one real estate agent?

-A lot of times, it seems that people spend more time reading the latest reviews before buying that newest UHD TV, than looking into the real estate agent’s history, before hiring him!
+A lot of times, it seems that people spend way more time reading up on the latest reviews before buying that newest UHD TV than actually researching the real estate agent’s history, before hiring him!

 When choosing a real estate agent, besides looking at his listings, have you ever Googled his details, and tried finding him on Facebook, LinkedIn, or Twitter?

 Obviously, the trick will be to bypass the ones that were hand selected and made it on that list!

 Why not ask the real estate agent details of the current listings he’s working on and ask him whether you can call or email a few of those clients?

 Call him at his office, or stop by one of his showhouses or even have someone call for you, and enquire about a certain property where sensitive questions get asked (eg “What’s the lowest offer the owners will take for this home?“).

 Any 3rd party might look at their local real estate agent and believe he’s got a cushy life, driving around town all day with these buyers, doing a couple of seller presentations and signing the big sales contracts.

 Selling real estate really can’t be that difficult, now can it?

-Overall, the work that is involved in managing the listing, marketing it, giving it the much needed exposure, writing offers, and finally, selling it & bringing it to a successful close, demands the attention of a full-time real estate agent!
+Overall, the work that is involved in managing the listing, marketing it, giving it the much-needed exposure, writing offers, and finally, selling it & bringing it to a successful close, demands the attention of a full-time real estate agent!